baldwindavid/padlock_authorization/README.markdown

 ###*Simple object-based role authorization*

-Padlock allows easy object-based (rather than just global) role authorization.
+Padlock allows easy object-based (rather than just global) role authorization functionality to ActiveRecord.
 It adds a "padlock" method to the controller that "locks" specified actions and gets "unlocked" only if passed a block that resolves to "true".